edge-servers/immunity-utils/README.rst

 **default**: ``['leaflet/*/*.png']``

-Allows to pass a list of **Unix shell-style wildcards** for files to be excluded by `CompressStaticFilesStorage <#openwisp_utilsstorageCompressStaticFilesStorage>`_.
+Allows to pass a list of **Unix shell-style wildcards** for files to be excluded by `CompressStaticFilesStorage <#immunity_utilsstorageCompressStaticFilesStorage>`_.

-By default Leaflet PNGs have been excluded to avoid bugs like `openwisp/ansible-openwisp2#232 <https://github.com/openwisp/ansible-openwisp2/issues/232>`_.
+By default Leaflet PNGs have been excluded to avoid bugs like `immunity/ansible-immunity2#232 <https://github.com/edge-servers/ansible-immunity2/issues/232>`_.

 Example usage: